primedia/jammer/README.md

 This will prompt you for some basic information about the package (which you can always change later) and then create a new directory with the given name.
 Inside that directory will be the necessary structure for a basic jam package.
 The most important file created by this command is the `package.json` file.

-Running `jammer new test-lib` and providing the responses
+Running `jammer new test-lib` and providing responses for the following prompts:

     Package description ('The test-lib package'): This is a description for the test-lib.
     Package homepage (''): http://github.com/crymer11/test-lib